Harvard-IACS/2023-CS107/content/pages/syllabus.md

 There are **4 quizzes** out of class which are graded and intended to assess the learning progress.
 Each quiz addresses topics _from the lecture material_.
 Quizzes are open book/`www` and include multiple choice questions with at most back of the envelope calculations.
-Quizzes contain 12 questions and take 25 minutes.
-They are accessible on canvas within a 12 hour time window from 9am to 9pm at the day of the quiz.
+Quizzes contain around 15-20 questions and take 30 minutes.
+They are accessible on canvas within a 24 hour time window from 8pm.

-> **Note:** if a quiz takes 25 minutes and you start the quiz on 8:50pm, you
+> **Note:** if a quiz takes 30 minutes and you start the quiz on 8:50pm, you
 > will have only 10 minutes to work on the quiz.
 >
 <!-- > * **Quiz 1: September 22nd, 7:00pm - 7:45pm**, Lecture 1 to 5 -->